 4301 – the PPU destination register.
 21xx.
 So if you write $22 here, the HDMA will write to the $2122, the CGRAM Data Register.

 4302-4 – the address of the HDMA table.
 2=low, 3=middle, 4=upper/bank #.

 4307 – if using Indirect HDMA, this is the bank # of the Indirect Addresses.

 Anything marked “no”, don’t touch them.
 They are used by the HDMA hardware.

 Then you write the channel (bitfield, each bit represents a channel, 1 for ch0, 2 for ch1, 4 for ch2, 8 for ch3, etc) to $420c, the HDMA enable register.
-Presumably, you would do this each frame during v-blank or during forced blank.
+Presumably, you would do this step during v-blank or during forced blank.
 I think it will misbehave for 1 frame if you turn HDMA on mid-frame.